 - (For NS majors and students interested in dietetics) Where are you in terms of any nutritional sciences courses that may be required for your major?
 Which NS courses must you still take or are you unsure about?
 Transfer students should be sure that you understand the required sequences of NS courses, and students interested in dietetics should review the pages in this Roadmap related to The Didactic Program in in Dietetics.

 - What other courses are you interested in taking?
 Students should make a list of the courses that they would like to take, and use the Class Roster, which lists the courses actively available in the following two semesters, to find the descriptions and times and terms that these courses are offered to be sure how they may fit.

 What other courses must you take to fulfill your intended major, career preparation, or college graduation requirements?
 Most transfer students have already taken introductory courses in the social sciences, written communications, and humanities, and many have also taken quantitative and analytical course(s) at your previous college(s).
 However, transfer students should be sure to review the complete requirements for a student in their major and College within this Roadmap.
 The CHE and CALS Registrars also have summary sheets describing College requirements.

-Make a tentative schedule for the first Cornell term and plans for the upcoming terms, and review it with Dr. Felice or the assigned faculty advisor.
+Make a tentative schedule for the first Cornell term and plans for the upcoming terms, and review it with an advisor.
 Most new Cornell transfer students should aim for 13-15 credits in their first semester, particularly if they are taking an advanced science course such as biochemistry or organic chemistry.
 Thinking ahead and developing tentative schedules for the remaining semesters at Cornell is strongly recommended.
 This strategy helps students to assess whether their plans are realistic and to identify any important conflicts in course scheduling.
 Proposed schedules should be reviewed regularly with faculty advisors, and revised over time as students’ needs and interests evolve.